-When you think of those who are bold in sharing their faith, what qualities do you think of?
+When you think of people who are bold in sharing their faith, what qualities do you think of?

-Do you bring to mind people who manage to explain the gospel to those they sit beside every time they board a plane, train or bus?
-Or maybe you know someone who enters every social situation with a laser beam focus to tell someone else about Jesus — whether the person wants to hear it or not.
+Perhaps you bring to mind people who manage to explain the gospel to someone they sit beside every time they board a plane, train or bus.
+Or maybe you know someone who enters every social situation intent upon telling someone else about Jesus — whether the person wants to hear it or not.

 In a previous life I worked with university students.
-I trained them to share their faith and encouraged them to tell their friends about the invitation they had accepted from Jesus.
+I trained and encouraged them to tell their friends about the invitation they had accepted from Jesus.
 Together we saw some people accept that invitation and heard many say “No thanks” or “Maybe later in my life.”

 But during those years I also met a particular kind of Christian more than once.
 I’m going to refer to them as the “hit ‘n’ run evangelists.”

 Every week I gathered some students for a short time of exploring what the Bible says about sharing our faith.
-After that we spent an hour initiating conversations with whomever God brought our way on campus that day.
-Most of us were understandably nervous about starting spiritual conversations with strangers.
-That tension was heightened by the risk of running into someone we knew personally.
+After that we spent an hour on campus initiating conversations with whomever would talk to us that day.
+We were understandably nervous about starting spiritual conversations with strangers.

 But we always had one or two individuals who were twitchy to get out and do some good old-fashioned “telling.”

-They were like walking, talking USB sticks looking for an unsuspecting person they could plug into and download their gospel presentation.
+They were like walking, talking USB sticks looking for an unsuspecting person they could plug into before downloading their gospel presentation.
 Then they would unplug and scramble before things got too relational.

-I did admire their boldness in facing the strong possibility of rejection.
-And I’m sure there were days I also wanted to give my presentation and get out of town fast.
-But I felt there was something lacking with this approach.
+While I admired their boldness in facing the strong possibility of rejection, I felt there was something lacking with this approach.
 It seemed like an impersonal way to share a message that couldn’t possibly be more personal.

 How do we know when to speak up about our faith — and when to wait — with our neighbors?

 With those people we can’t treat evangelism like a game of cat and mouse, or share the gospel like it’s a smash-and-grab operation.
-That’s not the MissionHub way.
+At least that’s not the MissionHub way.

 Instead, we do the hard work of being patient.
-We learn to share our faith in a way that’s consistent with how people see us demonstrating the gospel daily.
+We learn to communicate what we believe in a way that’s consistent with how people see us demonstrating the gospel daily.

 So how do we that?
 In these two posts we’re going to make a few suggestions.